 Life Transitions Therapy in Baltimore

-Life transitions can feel overwhelming when navigating them alone.
-Whether you're moving to a new city, changing careers, going through divorce or breakup, becoming a parent, starting or graduating school, or dealing with loss, major life changes bring uncertainty, stress, and uncomfortable emotions.
+Transitions in life can feel overwhelming when navigating them alone.
+Whether you're moving to a new location, changing careers, going through divorce or breakup, becoming a new parent, starting or graduating school, or dealing with loss, major changes in life bring uncertainty, stress, and uncomfortable emotions.
 Even positive transitions like a new job or new baby can generate anxiety and identity shifts.

 Baltimore Therapy Group Accepting New Patients